 Introduction

-NOT!
-There is no ISwap or similar interface.
+or similar interface.
 There is no way to override the swapping of elements in an array!
-Even worse, as I started digging around to things manually, there isn't even a sort algorithm provided, like good 'ol qsort!
+Even worse, as I started digging around to things manually, there isn't even a sort algorithm provided, like good 'ol qsort

-Two Steps Backwards For One Step Forward
+Two Steps Backwards for One Step Forward

 The first thing to do was to find a quicksort algorithm.
-I stumbled across two, but one was only available cached on google.
+I stumbled across two, but one was only available cached on Google.
 The other is from the MSDN academic alliance: http://www.msdnaa.net/Resources/Display.aspx?ResID=952.
-(No, I didn't find a C# implementation on The Code Project).
-The drawback with this algorithm is that it's built around comparing an array of strings, doesn't support an external comparer, and certainly doesn't support an external swapper.
+(No, I didn't find a C# implementation on Code Project).
+The drawback with this algorithm is that it's built around comparing an array of string

 The ISwap Interface

-So, first I created the ISwap interface:
+So, first I created the ISwap

 public interface ISwap